TFL history

 East Hartford became the earliest team on record to waive its No. 1 draft pick, scuttling Brett Favre after the third week.
 Bagdad scooped him right up and eventually made the playoffs, despite the Newts' other quarterback, Charlie Batch, getting the start and outperforming the suddenly terrible Favre several times.
 The Ex-Eskimos charged through the ruins of a 1-5 start and came within a game of the playoffs.

-The Barons, for their own part, stood 1-4 after an 89-37 shellacking by the Dawgs, but won seven of their next eight to qualify for postseason play.
-The Barons went from ninth to tied for fifth on the TFL's all-time team victory list, sharing the fifth spot with Dutch Harbor at 72.
+The Barons, for their own part, stood 1-4 after an 89-37 shellacking by the Dawgs, but won seven of their next eight to qualify for the postseason.
+Baltimore went from ninth to tied for fifth on the TFL's all-time team victory list, sharing the fifth spot with Dutch Harbor at 72.

 September 11, 2001.

 The TFL had decided in the spring of 2001 to stage its annual convention in New York City.
 The NFL decided for the first time in nearly a decade not to open its season on Labor Day weekend.
-Those two decisions put a number of TFL owners in Manhattan on Sept.
-11.
+Those two decisions put a number of TFL owners in Manhattan on that Tuesday morning.

 The TFL convention was just winding down when terrorists hijacked four airplanes, slamming three of them into the World Trade Center's Twin Towers and the Pentagon.
 Scott Lacy, Wit Tuttell, Chris Reidy and Ken Sain were the only owners still in New York, having stayed to watch the first Monday night game together.